Outperforming the market portfolio with a given probability: The PDE characterization. The PDE characterization

-\begin{rem} Results similar to Proposition~\ref{prop:viscosity U} were proved by \cite{BET08}, with stronger assumptions (such as the existence of an equivalent martingale measure and the existence of a unique strong solution to \eqref{eq:stk}), using the stochastic target formulation.
-Here, we first observe that the Legendre transform of $U$ is equal to $\widetilde{w}$ and that $\widetilde{w}$ can be approximated by $\widetilde{w}_\varepsilon$, which is a classical solution to a linear PDE and is strictly convex in $q$; then, we apply the Legendre duality argument, as carried out in \cite{KLS}, to show that $U_\varepsilon$, the Legendre transform of $\widetilde{w}_\varepsilon$, is a classical solution to a nonlinear PDE.
-Finally, the stability of viscosity solutions leads to the viscosity supersolution property of $U$. \end{rem}

-\begin{rem} Instead of relying on the Legendre duality we could directly apply the dynamic programming principle of \cite{Haussmann-Lepeltier} for weak solutions to the formulation in Section~\ref{sec:stoc-cont}.
-The problem with this approach is that it requires some growth conditions on the coefficients of \eqref{eq:stk}, which would rule out the possibility of arbitrage, the thing we are interested in and want to keep in the scope of our discussion. \end{rem}

-\begin{rem} Under our assumptions, the solution of \eqref{PDE U} may not be unique as pointed out below. \begin{itemize} \item[(i)] Let us consider the PDE satisfied by the superhedging price $U(t,x,1)$:
+A few remarks are in order: \begin{rem} Results similar to Proposition \ref{propviscosityU} were proved by \cite{BET08}, with stronger assumptions [such as the existence of an equivalent martingale measure and the existence of a unique strong solution to (\ref{eqstk})], using the stochastic target formulation.
+Here, we first observe that the Legendre transform of $U$ is equal to $\widetilde{w}$ and that $\widetilde{w}$ can be approximated by $\widetilde{w}_\varepsilon$, which is a classical solution to a linear PDE and is strictly convex in $q$; then, we apply the Legendre duality argument, as carried out in~\cite{KLS}, to show that $U_\varepsilon$, the Legendre transform of $\widetilde{w}_\varepsilon$, is a classical solution to a nonlinear PDE.
+Finally, the stability of viscosity solutions leads to the viscosity supersolution property of $U$. \end{rem} \begin{rem} Instead of relying on the Legendre duality we could directly apply the dynamic programming principle of~\cite{Haussmann-Lepeltier} for weak solutions to the formulation in Section \ref{secstoc-cont}.
+The problem with this approach is that it requires some growth conditions on the coefficients of (\ref{eqstk}), which would rule out the possibility of arbitrage, the thing we are interested in and want to keep in the scope of our discussion. \end{rem} \begin{rem} Under our assumptions, the solution of (\ref{PDEU}) may not be unique as pointed out below: \begin{longlist} \item Let us consider the PDE satisfied by the superhedging price $U(t,x,1)$,

 Unless additional boundary conditions are specified, this PDE may have multiple solutions.
-The role of additional boundary conditions in identifying $(t,x) \to U(t,x,1)$ as the unique solution of the above Cauchy problem is discussed in Section 4 of \cite{bkx10}.
-Also see \cite{MR2454711} for a similar discussion on boundary conditions for degenerate parabolic problems on bounded domains.
+The role of additional boundary conditions in identifying $(t,x) \to U(t,x,1)$ as the unique solution of the above Cauchy problem is discussed in Section 4 of~\cite{bkx10}.
+Also see~\cite{MR2454711} for a similar discussion on boundary conditions for degenerate parabolic problems on bounded domains.\looseness=1